 We are also currently developing a web- and paper-based "RESTING SAFE Toolkit" that draws on our phone survey, in-person interviews, and personal experience.
-In addition to multi-media resources to help rest area communities gain information about environmental hazards at their sites (e.g., pamphlets, zines, posters, short tutorial videos, illustrated guides, links to local site history maps), the RESTING SAFE Toolkit will eventually include information about how to access soil/air quality testing materials, case studies of various approaches, and a support email address/hotline.
+In addition to multi-media resources to help rest area communities gain information about environmental hazards at their sites (e.g., pamphlets, zines, posters, short tutorial videos, illustrated guides, links to local site history maps), the RESTING SAFE Toolkit will eventually include information about how to access soil/air quality testing materials, case studies of various approaches, and other supports.
 It will also include an online platform for people to "crowd source" additional suggestions for staying safe, such as ideas for keeping rodents at bay, links to information about safe gardening practices, and more.

 Roots of Resistance: In-Depth Interviews, Archival Research - (Winter 2019 - Spring 2020)